XenitAB/xenitab.github.io/docs/xks/developer-guide/container-security.md

 Linux capabilities are certain root permissions that can be given to containers without giving root access.
 Certain capabilities should never be given to a container as they would give too much access, for this reason they are always dropped.

-* `CAP_SYS_ADMIN` - Is the same as making the container root, would allow a container to escalate privileges.
+* `CAP_SYS_ADMIN` - Is the same as making the container root, as it would allow a container to escalate privileges.
 * `NET_RAW` - Allows a container to craft raw network packets which can be exploited for malicious actions.

 ## Pod Constraints